TracyMcBean/Helpful_things/README.md

 # Helpful things

 ### Radiosonde class
-Reading of radiosonde data (tested for 2020 Ny-Alesund data) and directly computing IWV, specific humidity and saturation pressure based on Goff and Gratch 1946.
+Reading of radiosonde data (tested for 2020 Ny-Alesund data) and directly computing IWV, specific humidity and saturation pressure based on Goff and Gratch 1946 (\_gg ending) or Hyland and Wexler (1983) with ending \_hw

 @Andreas Walbroel, Theresa Kiszler